 - What are the working hours and duration of an internship in the Netherlands?

-- The differences between internships, placements, traineeships, and volunteer work in the Netherlands
+- The difference between internships, placements, traineeships, and volunteer work in the Netherlands

 - What should I take into consideration when applying for an internship in the Netherlands?